Dental Implants Mesquite

 Preliminary Treatments & Dental Implant Surgery

 Patients who are struggling with existing oral health issues will likely need to undergo preliminary services to get them resolved before moving on to dental implant surgery.
-These treatments may include bone grafting, gum disease therapy, or extractions—whatever is necessary for returning your smile to health.
+These treatments may include bone grafting, gum disease therapy, or tooth extractions — whatever is necessary for returning your smile to health.
 While this can increase the price of your implants, these services will help ensure a higher rate of success for your results.
 The surgery itself will also have its own cost, but our team can perform the entire process in-house, allowing you to save more money from needing an outside specialist.

 The Parts of Your Dental Implant